dmitry-ivanov/laravel-helper-functions/README.md

 #### `multiarray_set()`

-Set a value for each item of the multidimensional array using "dot" notation:
+Set value for each item of the multidimensional array using "dot" notation:

 ```php
 $array = [